 Dr O’Neill’s suitable person told him that research showed it was possible to get meaningful feedback from detained patients, including those significantly unwell or learning disabled.

-His suitable person used the as a starting point to develop a question bank for his patients.
-Questions reflected the values and principles set out in Good medical practice and were structured so that a continuing doctor-patient relationship was not necessary.
+His suitable person developed a bank of questions suitable to ask his patients.
+Questions reflected the values and principles in Good medical practice and were structured so that a continuing doctor-patient relationship was not necessary to answer them.

 An easy read ‘answer on a postcard’ system was also developed, which could be left with the patient by the doctor who visited, to complete in their own time.

-The cards had instructions and explained that an advocate, friend or nurse could help them complete the questionnaire.
-It was also made clear that feedback was anonymous. and that completed cards could be sent, freepost, to a survey provider to process the results.
+The postcards had instructions and explained that an advocate, friend or nurse could help them complete the questions.
+It was also made clear that feedback was anonymous and that completed cards could be sent, freepost, to a survey provider.

-Dr O’Neill's suitable person successfully piloted this approach and contracted a commercial company who were experienced in other multi-source feedback measures to administer the feedback process.
-They provided a web based summary report for each doctor with numeric, graphical and textual data that benchmarked Dr O’Neill against other doctors working in a similar context.
+Dr O’Neill’s suitable person successfully piloted this approach and contracted a commercial company, experienced in multi-source feedback measures, to administer the feedback process.
+They provided each doctor with a web based summary report, with numeric, graphical and textual data, that compared Dr O’Neill’s results against other doctors working in a similar context.